Ipv4.ned

 //

-// In the current form, ~Ipv4 contains a FIFO which queues up Ipv4 datagrams;
+// In its current form, ~Ipv4 contains a FIFO which queues up Ipv4 datagrams;

 // datagrams are processed in order.
 The processing time is determined by the